CiscoDevNet/terraform-provider-nso/docs/data-sources/device_config.md

 ### Read-Only

-- `attributes` (Map of String) Map of key-value pairs which represents the attributes and its values.
+- `attributes` (Map of String) Map of key-value pairs which represents the YANG leafs and its values.
 - `id` (String) The RESTCONF path of the retrieved configuration.